German 5/6: Aktuelles aus den Medien

 By the end of this course you should be able to...

--gain more confidence in reading newspapers & magazines and following news and current affairs programmes on video without prior language preparation
+-feel more confident about reading newspapers & magazines and following news and current affairs programmes on video without prior language preparation

 -improve skills in summarising news items and other short programmes